How to Calculate Poker Pot Odds

 You need to call $175 to win a total of roughly $600, so you need to quickly divide $175 into $600, which is roughly 30%.

-Again, you can use these charts below as a guideline to help you memorize the most common scenarios you will inevitably face.
+You can use this poker pot odds chart below as a guideline to help you memorize the most common scenarios you will inevitably face.

 Pot Odds Equity

-So by running these calculations, you only have to be right 22% of the time to make this a profitable call.
-You can make the right choice to call or fold based on your hand strength, what you know about your opponent, how likely he is to turn a hand into a bluff and his current mood.
+You determine that by running these calculations, you only have to be right 22% of the time to make this a profitable call.
+You can then make the decision to call or fold based on your hand strength, what you know about your opponent, how likely he is to turn a hand into a bluff and his current mood.

 For a complete resource on mastering hand reading and correctly putting your opponent on a hand range, check out our Mini Course: Hand Reading Foundation, part of our Membership Program at Conscious Poker.